Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 There's a relationship here between our coproduct definition and the product definition.
 Importantly, this coproduct type **does not** force a requirement that we must have one of each $V$ and $W$ to make up an element $V \oplus W$ and insteaad says "you can have one or the other or both."

+### summary
+One may also argue that this is quite similar to an `OR` operation where we are allowing ourselves to pick from any of the $V_i$ and combine them into a single "statement" (and that's because `OR` is also a coproduct).

+This unique coproduct construction is often called in computer science a *tagged union* type.

+Comparing this to the notion of the `OR` operation I brought up before, Rust takes their enumerations as more of an `XOR` operation.

 ## comparison of sum and product types
 To see why we have (almost) equality between these specific coproduct and product types in Rust for this case, we can define: